CarmeLabs/website/content/blog/installing-jupyterhub-azure.md

 +++
-title = ""
-date = "2018-07-16T13:50:46+02:00"
-tags = ["jupyterhub", "azure"] categories = ["jupyterhub"]
+title = "Creating Jupyterhub on the Azure Cloud Platform using the Azure Cloud Shell" date = "2018-07-16T13:50:46+02:00" tags = ["jupyterhub", "azure"] categories = ["jupyterhub"]
 +++

-# Creating Jupyterhub on the Azure Cloud Platform using the Azure Cloud Shell.

 This is a short tutorial on installing Jupyterhub on Azure using the Cloud Shell and the Carme package.
 This is convenient as you don't have to install anything (Azure CLI/Helm) locally.